simgrid/simgrid/docs/source/Models.rst

 	</platform>

 The first property defines that this platform will be used with the ns3 model.
 The second property defines the seed that will be used.
-Defined to ``time`` it will use a random seed, defined to a number it will use this number as the seed.
+Defined to ``time``, it will use a random seed, defined to a number it will use this number as the seed.